HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/todo/index.md

   - Pre-processing on GET requests and post-processing on POST / PUT requests.
   - Whether pre-existing Input Translation and Input Validation formulas should be applied.
 - **AND ABOVE ALL, DOMINO'S ACL SETTINGS ARE HONOURED.
 KEEP JUST ADDS AN EXTRA LAYER OF FLEXIBLE SECURITY ON TOP**

+**Why is this important?**
+Well, a REST service is basically a callable import agent.
+And you wouldn't create an import agent that anyone can use to post any content into your database.
+In the same way, you wouldn't want a REST service that's accessible to any HTTP client that has authenticated.
 </div>
 </div>